Alluxio/alluxio/docs/en/operation/Journal.md

 Alluxio supports taking journal backups so that Alluxio metadata can be restored to a previous point in time.
-Generating a backup causes temporary service unavailability while the backup is written.
+Generating a backup causes temporary service unavailability while the leading master is taking the backup.
 (See [Backup delegation on HA cluster](#backup-delegation-on-ha-cluster) section for overcoming this limitation.)

 To generate a backup, use the `fsadmin backup` CLI command.